Germany's 'lavish' plan to expand Berlin chancellery faces controversy | DW | 23.08.2021

 "People don't want too much power given to the chancellor," she said.
 "So any extent of their physical manifestations might be viewed with suspicion."

-After all, as it says in enormous letters on the front of the Reichstag, the parliament exists not to wield power but for "Dem deutschen Volke" — in service to the people of Germany.
+After all, as it says in enormous letters on the front of the Reichstag, the parliament exists not to wield power but to serve "Dem deutschen Volke" — in service to the people of Germany.
 The same applies to the chancellor.

 German MPs have been reprimanded more times in the past four years than at any other time since reunification, a new report has revealed.